Stories: URBAN BEEKEEPING IN LJUBLJANA

 Slovenia is one of the greenest countries in the world.
 It even constitutionalized clean water.
 More than half of the country is protected land.
 It is one of the most sustainable countries in the world.
 In 2016 its capital Ljubljana was the Green Capital of Europe.
 Indeed, there are around 65 thousand registered trees in Ljubljana, and it has a 34 km long tree-lined trail where around 7000 trees grow - all nectar-bearing.
 More than 10,000 Slovenians (out of two million) are beekeepers.
 That's one in 200.
 In 2014, Slovenian Beekeeping Association and the Government of Slovenia proposed a World Bee Day.
 The United Nations made their final decision in December 2017.

-The World Bee Day will now be celebrated on 20th May, the birth date of Anton Janša, a Slovenian pioneer of modern beekeeping.
+The World Bee Day is now celebrated on 20th May, the birth date of Anton Janša, a Slovenian pioneer of modern beekeeping.

 But the bees are dying all over the world, presumably from overuse of pesticides.
-Urban beekeeping could be one of answers to the problem, namely bees are safer in the cities and their honey is impeccable, because there are no pesticides in the city while small ammounts of city pollution like in Ljubljana don't affect them.
-In late 2017, French scientists proved that urban bees and honey are healthier than those in the country.
+Urban beekeeping could be one of answers to the problem, namely some studies show that bees are safer in the cities and their honey is impeccable, because there are no pesticides in the city while small ammounts of city pollution like in Ljubljana don't affect them.
+In late 2017, a study by French scientists proved that urban bees and honey are healthier than those in the country.

 Ljubljana has a strong and unique relationship with bees in the city.
 As a part of its green orientation it is systematically, on the level of city authorities, helping bees to thrive in an urban environment.